 Yet despite the early progress of Reconstruction, by the year 1900 race relations were deteriorating: segregation laws had just begun in the South, as well as riots and violence in the North.
 In 1903 Monroe moved to Savannah, Georgia to teach.
 He became a friendly acquaintance with the activist W.E.B.
-Du Bois and even attended the founding conference of the Niagara Movement in upstate New York.
-This made him one of the few people to work with both Du Bois and (the more conservative) leader Booker Washington.
+Du Bois and a collaborator with him in various projects.
+Monroe attended the 1905 founding conference of the Niagara Movement in upstate New York.
+[Read letters: 1 , 2 ] This made him one of the few people to work with both Du Bois AND the more conservative leader Booker Washington — two leaders with very different philosophies who certainly did not like each other.
 Work never rejected protest as a useful tactic, but ultimately he decided not to let the movement of protest divert the efforts he could make as a sociologist.

 While he was living in Savannah, he experienced his city passing its very first segregation law in 1906 which suddenly stripped him of basic rights he held only the day before.
 Monroe had come to understand it was tangled educational + economic + political conditions that conspired to hold black people at the bottom.

 Monroe met his wife Florence, a school teacher, in Savannah and married in 1904.
 She aided his research and read materials for him in advance, marking those that Monroe needed to see.
 Neighbors remembered seeing the pair of them reading at night by lamp.
-In 41 years of marriage, it was her support that allowed him to devote his life to his career.
+She actively participated in his larger research projects and, in addition, kept up the home.
+It was her support in 41 years of marriage that allowed him to devote his life to his career.

 He was also a passionate advocate to improve black people’s health.
 In 1913, life expectancy of African-Americans was just 35 years.
 He advanced the first National Negro Health Week in 1915 and did not stop until it received sponsorship in 1922 by the US government, and finally expanded (in 1930) to a year-round program of all state health departments.